 Average Net Price: $18,285

 Kansas State University is a public research university located in Manhattan, Kansas.
 The main goal of Kansas State University is to foster excellent teaching, research, and service that develops skilled citizens necessary for the development of the United States and international communities.
 One way they do this is through world engagement.
 The U.S. News and World Report ranked KSU #78 in Top Public Schools, #99 in Best Colleges for Veterans, and #162 in National Universities.
 The university offers two online early childhood education degrees, both a bachelor’s and master’s degree program.
 The ECE major at Kansas State University is a development-based program that integrates theory and practice to prepare students for careers in child care, preschool, and kindergarten classrooms.
 Courses cover topics such as child development across the life span, family involvement in early childhood education, curriculum development and instruction, safe learning environments, and more.
 Incoming students have an opportunity to learn from professionals in the field through fieldwork experiences with local agencies or schools.
-The fieldwork component of the curriculum is designed to help prepare graduates for their careers by providing hands-on experience working with young children and their families.

 20.)
 St. Catherine University

 Average Net Price: $19,078